roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

  "What are you talking about?"
 I said nervously.

  "Sex!
 It's the key to everything.
 It's the key to getting ahead.
 It's my ticket to the high life.
 And it's the ticket for you to live an even better life.
 Sex is what got me that file.
 Sick, nasty sex, stuff that that fat pig Dan couldn't handle.
 Trust me, after what I did to him, after I wounded his manly pride by fucking him till he couldn't possibly keep up, where he was begging me to stop, he won't show his face anywhere around here.
 No one will ever raise a fuss about that info I gave you.
 I read through it.
 That's some meaty stuff.
 Not only will that info let you practically put that company out of business, it will enable you to double your wealth, no questions asked.
 And in exchange, I want to be there at your side."
 Gabriella said.
-Report_Story #5